Virginia Court Records

 How Can I Find an Inmate for Free in Virginia?

-In most cases, reviewing or inspecting inmate information in Washington is free, but payment is often required for copying and duplication.
+In most cases, reviewing or inspecting inmate information in Virginia is free, but payment is often required for copying and duplication.
 For instance, inmate searches can be conducted for free on the Virginia Department of Corrections website using the available inmate locator feature.
 Users can search the database using offender name or offender identification number.
-They may also provide additional information such as the offender’s known aliases, offender’s middle name, location, expected release date, age, gender, and race for specific and streamlined results.
-The search results will show all information available on the offender, including the facility where they are currently being held in the state and the offender’s photograph.
+They may also provide additional information, such as the offender’s known aliases, offender’s middle name, location, expected release date, age, gender, and race, for specific and streamlined results.
+The search results will show all information on the offender, including the facility where they are currently being held in the state and the offender’s photograph.

-Also, the Virginia Judicial System provides online access to court records containing details of the court’s decisions on an incarcerated offender.
-The extensive website provides users with different means to search for and inspect court records from Circuit and District Courts.
-Generally, electronic searches and phone requests for inmate records are usually free.
-Payment is only required when the inquirer requests for copies of the records to be made.
+Also, the Virginia Judicial System provides online access to court records containing details of the court’s decisions on incarcerated offenders.
+The extensive website offers users different means to search for and inspect court records from Circuit and District Courts.
+Electronic searches and phone requests for inmate records are usually free.
+Payment is only required when the inquirer requests copies of the documents to be made.

 How to Find Old Inmate Records in Virginia?

 Although no specific information is provided on locating old inmate records in Virginia, there are several options for acquiring such information.
 Generally, an inquirer may use the locator feature to find inmate records of present and former inmates in the state.
-However, for older records that do not show up in the database and additional offender information, the requester may contact the regional department office or the facility where the inmate was incarcerated.
+However, the requester may contact the regional department office or the facility where the inmate was incarcerated for older records that do not appear in the database, as well as additional offender information.

-To ease the search process, the inquirer is advised first to determine the exact facility where the inmate was incarcerated.
-This is achievable by consulting the court records of the conviction or requesting the offender’s criminal records from The Central Criminal Records Exchange (CCRE).
+To ease the search process, the inquirer is advised to first determine the exact facility where the inmate was incarcerated.
+This can be done by consulting the court records of the conviction or requesting the offender’s criminal records from the Central Criminal Records Exchange (CCRE).
 However, it is important to note that access to criminal records is restricted to only qualified individuals and entities with the State Police’s approval.

 How do I Find Inmate Death Records in Virginia?

-Also, on a special request to the VADOC’s Administrative Compliance Manager, additional information such as inmate death records that is not provided in the offender locator may be accessible.
+Also, upon special request to the VADOC’s Administrative Compliance Manager, additional information, such as inmate death records, that is not provided in the offender locator, may be accessible.
 Provided the investigation of the occurrence is complete, copies of the medical examiner’s reports will be released according to Title 32 and Chapter 8 of the Virginia codes.

 How do I Conduct a Federal Prison Inmate Search?

 The Federal Bureau of Prisons website maintains inmate records of federal correctional facilities.
 The platform provides locational information for each facility maintained by the federal government.
-It features an inmate locator, instrumental to finding any federal inmate imprisoned from 1982 till date present.
+It features an inmate locator, instrumental to finding any federal inmate imprisoned from 1982 to the present.
 These searches can be conducted by name or by number.
-To search for an inmate by name, the user will be required to provide the inmate’s identification number.
+The user must provide the inmate’s identification number to search for an inmate by name.
 For name searches, users must provide the inmate’s full name (first, middle, and last names), race, gender, and age.

 How Long Does it Take For An Inmate’s Information to Be Published in Virginia Inmate Locator?